ngoluuduythai/Rust-Full-Stack/React_Rust/README.md

 ./actix.bash
 ```

-The result from loadtest.
+1. The result from loadtest

 No errors and very fast.

 ```console
 INFO Requests: 0, requests per second: 0, mean latency: 0 ms